-The College of Arts and Sciences at the University of Louisville is composed of three academic divisions: Humanities, Social Sciences, and Natural Sciences.
+The College of Arts and Sciences at the University of Louisville is composed of three academic divisions: Humanities, Natural Sciences, and Social Sciences.
 These divisions house the studies traditionally known as the liberal arts.
-As a student pursuing a degree in the College, you will establish foundation in the liberal arts by taking basic courses in English composition, oral communication, quantitative and logical reasoning, arts and humanities, social and behavioral sciences, natural sciences, history of civilization, and cross-cultural studies or foreign languages.
+A student pursuing a degree in the College will establish a foundation in the liberal arts by taking basic courses in:

 A liberal arts education is a life-long endeavor and has as its goal the development of the intellect in each of us to its full potential.
 The skills and knowledge you acquire through a liberal arts education will serve you in every aspect of your life.
 Those skills and knowledge include:

 - The ability to think critically and solve complex problems

 - An understanding of the past as a key to understanding the present to improve the future

 - The capacity to function effectively across languages and cultures

 - A deep and abiding appreciation of art, culture, and the world of ideas

 Employers are showing increased interest in liberal arts graduates.
 The reason for this interest can be found in the philosophy of a liberal arts education -- the development of the whole person.
 Liberal arts majors tend to be flexible and adaptable and able to learn new skills quickly.
 The skills acquired through a liberal arts education are transferable to many different careers and occupations.

 The College of Arts and Sciences provides many opportunities for career preparation.
 For example, in addition to choosing a major, you will also be able to pursue any of the minors offered by the College or by other units such as Business.